tosch/ruote-on-rails/README.markdown

 Stop the task by pressing Ctrl+C.

-If you're happy with a worker running inside your Rails server process, have a look at +config/initializers/ruote-kit.rb+.
-You'll find instructions there how to instanciate the ruote engine together with a worker.
+If you don't like to have a worker thread running inside your Rails server process, have a look at config/initializers/ruote-kit.rb.
+You'll find instructions there how to instanciate the ruote engine together without a worker.

 TheBoard example